AntonioSoler/SolrToElastic/README.md

      ```
 2. Run the command `docker compose up elasticsearch`.
 3. In the Web Browser, navigate to **localhost:9200/_cat/indices**.
 We can confirm that Elasticsearch is running.
+4. the web page should show only one line as the default database is the only one present

 ### Connecting to Elasticsearch